Daizen Maeda: International career

 On 24 May 2019, Maeda was called by Japan's head coach Hajime Moriyasu to feature in the Copa América played in Brazil.
-He was also the first Matsumoto Yamaga player to ever feature for the senior's side.
+He was also the first Matsumoto Yamaga player to ever feature for the senior side.
 He made his debut on 17 June 2019 in the game against Chile, as a starter.

 In Japan's 2022 World Cup game against Germany, Maeda was placed as starting striker.
 He was substituted in the 57th minute by Takuma Asano.
 Japan advanced out of the group stage after beating Spain 2–1.
-On 5 December 2022, Maeda scored a goal at the 43rd minute to put Japan in front during the round of 16 game against Croatia which eventually ended 1–1 with Japan crashing out after their defeat on penalties.
+On 5 December 2022, Maeda scored a goal in the 43rd minute to put Japan in front during the round of 16 game against Croatia which eventually ended 1–1, with Japan crashing out after their defeat on penalties.

+Along with his Celtic teammate Reo Hatate, Maeda was called up to the Japanese squad for the 2023 AFC Asian Cup in Qatar.

 Style of play

 Though primarily and initially used by both Matsumoto Yamaga and Yokohama F. Marinos as a left winger, Maeda is able to operate in a number of positions as a forward, including on the opposite flank, as an attacking midfielder or occasionally a second striker.
-Regarding his stamina and conditioning, former coach John Hutchinson referred to Maeda as a "machine", while Arthur Papas, who also coached Maeda during his time at Yokohama, has said Maeda "possesses athletic qualities far superior to most players at the professional level", hailing his pace and sprinting.
+Regarding his stamina and conditioning, former coach John Hutchinson referred to Maeda as a "machine", while Arthur Papas, who also coached Maeda during his time at Yokohama, hailed his pace and sprinting.